ngneat/nx-serverless/README.md

 - Visit [Serverless Documentation](https://www.serverless.com/framework/docs/) to learn more about Serverless framework
 - Visit [Nx Documentation](https://nx.dev) to learn more about Nx dev toolkit
+- Visit [LocalStack](https://localstack.cloud/) to learn more about it
 ## Contribution

 Found an issue? feel free to raise an issue with information to reproduce.